cobertis/NewCurbeIO/replit.md

 # Admin Dashboard - Curbe

 ## Overview
 Curbe is a multi-tenant CRM system designed to enhance operational efficiency and communication for businesses.
 It provides comprehensive customer relationship management, communication tools (iMessage/SMS/RCS), and an admin dashboard for managing Quotes, Policies, and Campaigns.
 The system aims to unify customer interactions, automate marketing, and streamline policy and quote management to improve customer engagement and operational efficiency.
+It focuses on improving customer engagement and operational efficiency with features like unified contacts, automated marketing, and streamlined policy/quote management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.